 When do I notice culture?
 How often do I think about it?

+How would I characterize encounters that I have had with people of different cultures?
+Have they been positive experiences?
+Negative?
+Neutral?
 I would say I notice culture when someone speaks.
 Our words are often a clue into what culture we come from.
 Like I had mentioned in a previous post, I don't really think much about culture.
 I am constantly surrounded by it, at work, home, church, etc. I never really give it much thought.
 All of my experiences have been positive when dealing with culture.
 I have at times gotten frustrated at language barriers but completely understand that is a two way street!
 I am someone who embraces change and differences and try to do the best that I can to instill that into the students that I teach.

 How do I feel when I interact with a person who speaks a native language other than English?
 Do I treat the person differently than when I am speaking to a person whose first language is English?
 What assumptions do I have about linguistically diverse people?